Las Palmas de Gran Canaria International Film Festival

 The Las Palmas de Gran Canaria International Film Festival (Festival Internacional de Cine de Las Palmas de Gran Canaria) is an international film festival that is held in Las Palmas on the island of Gran Canaria in the Canary Islands.
 The festival takes place every year.
 It was first held in 2000.

 The festival is held in several venues in the city.
-In 2015 the Palacete Rodriguez Quegles became the base for the festival.
+In 2015 the Palacete Rodriguez Quegles frequently became the base for the festival.